Skip to main content

 How to apply

-The call for applications for the first cohort of Enrico Fermi Fellowships is now open!
-The submission deadline is October 16, 2024, at noon Marseille time (CET).
+The call for applications for the second cohort of Enrico Fermi Fellowships will open soon!
+The next deadline is October 19, 2025, at 11:59 PM Marseille time (GMT+2).

-Applicants must fill out the dedicated form.
+Applicants must complete the dedicated form.
 Be sure to submit a complete application and visit our FAQ page or contact us for clarifications about the application process.

-The proposed starting date of the fellowship must be between March 2025 and January 2026.
-The duration is expected to be less than two years, but we will exceptionally consider longer.
+The proposed starting date of the fellowship must be between April 2026 and January 2027.
+Please note that finalizing the agreement with your institution and activating the fellowship may take a few months.
+Consider this when selecting a starting date.
+The duration is expected to be less than two years, but we will exceptionally consider longer projects.

-We expect to award between 5 and 10 fellowships, depending on budget availability.
-Awards will not be disbursed to the fellow directly but to the institution at which the student is employed or otherwise legally affiliated.
+In the first cohort we funded 11 projects.
+We expect to award again between 5 and 10 fellowships, depending on budget availability.
+Awards will not be disbursed to the fellow directly but to the institution where the student is employed or otherwise legally affiliated.

-Before applying, please read the EFF terms and conditions page.
+Before applying, please read the EFF terms and conditions page and the budget section below.

 What do I need to apply?